Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Pemulwuy suburb has one of Australia's highest income levels based on latest ATO data aggregated by AreaSearch for financial year 2023.
-Its median income among taxpayers is $75,587 and average income stands at $91,685, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
-By September 2025, estimated median and average incomes are approximately $82,284 and $99,808 respectively, considering a Wage Price Index growth of 8.86%.
-Census data shows household, family, and personal incomes in Pemulwuy rank highly nationally, between the 85th and 94th percentiles.
-Income brackets indicate that 30.6% of residents (1,839 people) fall into the $1,500 - 2,999 bracket, consistent with broader trends across the area showing 30.9% in the same category.
-A substantial proportion of high earners, 44.6%, are above $3,000/week, indicating strong economic capacity throughout the area.
-High housing costs consume 16.9% of income, but strong earnings place disposable income at the 93rd percentile.
+The suburb of Pemulwuy has one of the highest income levels in Australia, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
+The median income among taxpayers in Pemulwuy is $75,587, with an average income of $91,685.
+These figures are higher than those for Greater Sydney, which stand at $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $82,284 (median) and $99,808 (average).
+Census data shows that household, family, and personal incomes in Pemulwuy rank highly nationally, between the 85th and 94th percentiles.
+The income bracket of $1,500 - $2,999 is dominant, with 30.6% of residents (1,839 people), which aligns with broader trends across the broader area showing 30.9% in the same category.
+A substantial proportion of high earners, at 44.6%, indicates strong economic capacity throughout the area.
+High housing costs consume 16.9% of income, but strong earnings place disposable income at the 93rd percentile nationally.
 The suburb's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income